drj11/drj11.github.io/2024-01-23/allinthemind.md

 it was terrible.
 It sticks okay onto the netbook though.
 But the WonderBrush art program even in fullscreen only lets me use a small portion of the total screen for the editing area.
-I solved this problem by switching targetes, Sunny Funny also appears.
+I solved this problem by switching targets: Sunny Funny also appears on the back, and the art is slightly narrower.
 I traced over Sunny Funny instead, this time using a cut-open ziploc bag from the ones that came with COVID-19 tests.
-Sunny is slightly narrower than PaRappa, but even so had to tape the art sideways to fit it over the editable area in WonderBrush.
+I had to tape the art sideways to fit it over the editable area in WonderBrush.

 Here's Sunny: